5 Errors: Don’t Set Yourself Up For Failure

 Success is a good thing – keep it that way!
 Continue advertising.
 Market to new customers while retaining your current customer base.
 Keep creating new products and growing your company.
 On the other hand, stick to your roots and know what you really do best, but also, don’t be afraid to take some risks.
 Figure out what works for your business and what doesn’t.

 While you absolutely want your advertising to be successful, you want to be sure you can handle what it will do for your business.
-A great advertisement can spread and bring in customers, but horrible customer service will lose them even faster.
+A great advertisement can spread and bring in customers, but horrible customer service will lose them even faster and lead to failure.

 There are many ways to create your advertising campaign, but in the end, do not set yourself up for failure.
 Our overall message is to maintain honesty.
 Be honest about the appearance of your products.
 Be honest about what your product can do for people.
 And finally, be honest with your customers about your working process and when and how they will receive their products.